Notice of Pre-AIA or AIA Status

 Regarding claim 7, Heller further discloses the PLC (104) is further configured to decrease a speed of the rotary motor (112) when the cradle is near a stowed position (paragraphs 0008, 0059, and 0063).

-Regarding claim 14, Heller further discloses a cable adjuster (pulley 132) configured to engage the cable (118) thereby adjusting a location of the cradle in a top position (Fig. 1; paragraph 0024).
+Regarding claim 14, Heller further discloses a cable adjuster (pulley 132) configured to engage the one of the plurality of cables (118) at a plurality of locations on the one of the plurality of cables (Fig. 1; paragraph 0024).

 Claim 8 is rejected under 35 U.S.C.
-103 as being unpatentable over Heller in view of Peterson et al. as applied to claim 1 above, and further in view of Golden (US 2022/0177089).
-Heller in view of Peterson discloses all of the claim limitation(s) except the rotary motor is a hydraulic rotary motor.
+103 as being unpatentable over Heller in view of Peterson et al. and Wood, II as applied to claim 1 above, and further in view of Golden (US 2022/0177089).
+Heller in view of Peterson and Wood discloses all of the claim limitation(s) except the rotary motor is a hydraulic rotary motor.
 Golden teaches a rotary motor (M) is a hydraulic rotary motor (Fig. 3; paragraph 0025).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the hydraulic rotary motor as taught by Golden for the electric rotary motor as disclosed above as a design consideration within the skill of the art.
 The substitution of one known element for another would have yielded predictable results to one of ordinary skill in the art prior to the effective filing date of the invention.
-KSR International Co. v.
-Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).
+KSR International Co.
+V. Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).

 Claims 10 - 13 are rejected under 35 U.S.C.
-103 as being unpatentable over Heller in view of Peterson et al., and Golden as applied to claim 8 above, and further in view of Hirota et al. (JP 2015086961).
+103 as being unpatentable over Heller in view of Peterson et al., Wood, II, and Golden as applied to claim 8 above, and further in view of Hirota et al. (JP 2015086961).

-Regarding claim 10, Heller in view of Peterson and Golden discloses all of the claim limitation(s) except a brake configured to selectively prevent the cradle from being lowered.
+Regarding claim 10, Heller in view of Peterson, Wood, and Golden discloses all of the claim limitation(s) except a brake configured to selectively prevent the cradle from being lowered.
 Hirota teaches a brake (motor brake mechanism 29) configured to selectively prevent a load such as a deck crane from being lowered (Fig. 1; abstract; pages 1 - 5 of the attached translation).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the brake as taught by Hirota to provide a means for controlling the rotation of the rotary motor.

-Regarding claim 11, Heller in view of Peterson and Golden discloses all of the claim limitation(s) except a pressure compensator valve fluidly connected to the hydraulic rotary motor and configured to prevent the cradle from being lowered as the brake is being engaged and disengaged.
+Regarding claim 11, Heller in view of Peterson, Wood, and Golden discloses all of the claim limitation(s) except a pressure compensator valve fluidly connected to the hydraulic rotary motor and configured to prevent the cradle from being lowered as the brake is being engaged and disengaged.
 Hirota teaches a pressure compensator valve (pressure relief valve 46) fluidly connected to the hydraulic rotary motor (29) and configured to prevent the load from being lowered as the brake is being engaged and disengaged (Fig. 1; abstract; pages 1 -5 of the attached translation).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the brake and pressure compensating valve as taught by Hirota to provide a means for controlling the rotation of the rotary motor.

 Regarding claim 12, Heller further discloses a programmable logic controller (PLC) (104) configured to control the rotary motor (112) according to data measured and monitored via the PLC (104) (Figs. 1, 4, and 6; paragraphs 0024, 0025, 0028 - 0036, 0040, and 0056 - 0061).
-Heller in view of Peterson and Golden fails to discloses controlling a hydraulic rotary motor according to hydraulic pressure measured and monitored via the PLC.
+Heller in view of Peterson, Wood, and Golden fails to discloses controlling a hydraulic rotary motor according to hydraulic pressure measured and monitored via the PLC.
 Hirota teaches controlling a hydraulic rotary motor according to measured and monitored hydraulic pressure (Fig. 1; abstract; pages 1 - 5 of the attached translation).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the programmable logic controller for controlling a rotary motor as disclosed above such that the programs and instructions executed by the PLC to control a hydraulic rotary motor according to measured and monitored hydraulic pressure as taught by Hirota as a design consideration within the skill of the art to allow a variety of rotary motors to be used by the lift, thereby increasing the number of scenarios for which the apparatus may be used.
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the hydraulic rotary motor as taught by Hirota for the electric rotary motor as disclosed above as a design consideration within the skill of the art.
 The substitution of one known element for another would have yielded predictable results to one of ordinary skill in the art prior to the effective filing date of the invention.
-KSR International Co. v.
-Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).
+KSR International Co.
+V. Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).

-Regarding claim 13, Heller in view of Peterson and Golden discloses all of the claim limitation(s) except the PLC is configured to stop the hydraulic rotary motor upon the hydraulic pressure being above a predetermined threshold.
+Regarding claim 13, Heller in view of Peterson, Wood, and Golden discloses all of the claim limitation(s) except the PLC is configured to stop the hydraulic rotary motor upon the hydraulic pressure being above a predetermined threshold.
 Hirota teaches an apparatus configured to stop a hydraulic rotary motor upon the hydraulic pressure being above a predetermined threshold (Fig. 1; abstract; pages 1 - 5 of the attached translation).
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the programmable logic controller for controlling a rotary motor as disclosed above such that the programs and instructions executed by the PLC to stop a hydraulic rotary motor upon the hydraulic pressure being above a predetermined threshold as taught by Hirota as a design consideration within the skill of the art to allow a variety of rotary motors to be used by the lift, thereby increasing the number of scenarios for which the apparatus may be used.
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have substituted the hydraulic rotary motor as taught by Hirota for the electric rotary motor as disclosed above as a design consideration within the skill of the art.
 The substitution of one known element for another would have yielded predictable results to one of ordinary skill in the art prior to the effective filing date of the invention.
-KSR International Co. v.
-Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).
+KSR International Co.
+V. Teleflex Inc., 550 U.S. 82 USPQ2d 1385(2007).

 Regarding claim 16, Heller discloses a lift (100) for raising and lowering a watercraft (boat) relative to a body of water, the lift comprising: a cradle comprising: a plurality of interconnected beams (unlabeled cross beams located near each end of a plurality of bunks 130); and a plurality of bunks (130) connected to at least some of the plurality of interconnected beams, the plurality of bunks being configured to support the watercraft (boat); a plurality of cables (118) liftably linked to at least one of the plurality of interconnected beams; a plurality of rotatable spindles (151) configured to coil portions of the plurality of cables to raise the cradle and hence the watercraft and uncoil the portions of the plurality of cables to lower the cradle and hence the watercraft; and a motor (112) configured to rotate the plurality of spindles so that the motor evenly lifts the cradle (Figs. 1 - 3; paragraphs 0021 - 0024, 0039, and 0057).
-Heller fails to disclose wherein at least two of the plurality of rotatable spindles coil in opposite directions; and wherein at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second lift ratio different than the first lift ratio.
+Heller fails to disclose wherein at least two of the plurality of rotatable spindles coil in opposite directions; and wherein simultaneously at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first mechanical lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second mechanical lift ratio different than the first mechanical lift ratio.
 Examiner notes that Heller teaches multiple sets of motors and associated spindles located on opposite sides of the lift (Fig. 1; paragraph 0063) and the motors and spindles perform the same task regardless of which direction they are facing.
 Therefore, it would have been considered obvious to modify the apparatus as disclosed above such that at least two of the plurality of rotatable spindles coil in opposite directions as a design consideration within the skill of the art based upon the size and shape of the watercraft to be lifted.
-Doig teaches at least one of the plurality of supports (106) is liftably linked to at least one of the plurality of interconnected beams (118) at a first lift ratio (13.4:1) and at least one of the plurality of supports (106) is liftably linked to at least one of the plurality of interconnected beams (118) at a second lift ratio (8.5:1) that is different than the first lift ratio (col. 6, lines 11 - 14; col. 11, lines 20 - 30).
-It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the first lift ratio and the second lift ratio that is different than the first lift ratio as taught by Doig based upon the size of the watercraft and the height to which the watercraft is to be raised or lowered by the lift.
+Wood teaches wherein simultaneously at least one of the plurality of cables (cable means 34) is liftably linked to at least one of the plurality of interconnected beams (20) at a first mechanical lift ratio and at least one of the plurality of cables (cable means 36) is liftably linked to at least one of the plurality of interconnected beams (20) at a second mechanical lift ratio different than the first mechanical lift ratio (Figs. 1, 4 - 6, and 8; col. 5, lines 53 - 67; col. 7, lines 24 - 41; col. 8, lines 14 - 35) to achieve overall balance of the lifting apparatus.
+It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the first mechanical lift ratio and the second mechanical lift ratio as taught by Wood to achieve overall balance of the lift.

 Claims 17 and 36 are rejected under 35 U.S.C.
-103 as being unpatentable over Heller in view of Bellatoni (US 8,070,134) and Doig.
+103 as being unpatentable over Heller in view of Bellatoni (US 8,070,134) and Wood.
 Heller discloses a lift (100) for raising and lowering a watercraft (boat, not shown) relative to a body of water, the lift comprising: a cradle comprising: a plurality of interconnected beams (unlabeled cross beams located near each end of a plurality of bunks 130); and a plurality of bunks (130) connected to at least some of the plurality of interconnected beams, the plurality of bunks being configured to support the watercraft; a plurality of cables (118) liftably linked to at least one of the plurality of interconnected beams; a plurality of rotatable spindles (151) configured to coil portions of the plurality of cables to raise the cradle and hence the watercraft and uncoil the portions of the plurality of cables to lower the cradle and hence the watercraft; and a motor (112) configured to rotate one of the plurality of spindles so that the motor evenly lifts the cradle (Figs. 1 - 3; paragraphs 0021 - 0024, 0039, and 0057).
-Heller fails to disclose the motor and at least two of the plurality of rotatable spindles are coaxial relative to each other; and wherein at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second lift ratio different than the first lift ratio.
+Heller fails to disclose the motor and at least two of the plurality of rotatable spindles are coaxial relative to each other; and wherein simultaneously at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first mechanical lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second mechanical lift ratio different than the first mechanical lift ratio.
 Bellatoni teaches the motor (14) and at least two of the plurality of rotatable spindles (spindles associated with spools 50 and 52) are coaxial relative to each other (Figs. 1 and 3; col. 6, lines 1 - 25) to allow all of the cables to be drawn at the same rate in order to prevent a platform from rotating about a horizontal axis.
 It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the single motor and the at least two of the plurality of rotatable spindles that are coaxially aligned as taught by Bellatoni to allow the cables to be drawn at the same rate in order to prevent the cradle from rotating about a horizontal axis and to reduce the cost of materials and operation because only a single motor is required to operate the lift.
-Bellatoni fails to teach wherein at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second lift ratio that is different than the first lift ratio.
-Doig teaches at least one of the plurality of supports (106) is liftably linked to at least one of the plurality of interconnected beams (118) at a first lift ratio (13.4:1) and at least one of the plurality of supports (106) is liftably linked to at least one of the plurality of interconnected beams (118) at a second lift ratio (8.5:1) that is different than the first lift ratio (col. 6, lines 11 - 14; col. 11, lines 20 - 30).
-It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the first lift ratio and the second lift ratio that is different than the first lift ratio as taught by Doig based upon the size of the watercraft and the height to which the watercraft is to be raised or lowered by the lift.
+Bellatoni fails to teach wherein simultaneously at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a first mechanical lift ratio and at least one of the plurality of cables is liftably linked to at least one of the plurality of interconnected beams at a second mechanical lift ratio that is different than the first mechanical lift ratio.
+Wood teaches wherein simultaneously at least one of the plurality of cables (cable means 34) is liftably linked to at least one of the plurality of interconnected beams (20) at a first mechanical lift ratio and at least one of the plurality of cables (cable means 36) is liftably linked to at least one of the plurality of interconnected beams (20) at a second mechanical lift ratio different than the first mechanical lift ratio (Figs. 1, 4 - 6, and 8; col. 5, lines 53 - 67; col. 7, lines 24 - 41; col. 8, lines 14 - 35) to achieve overall balance of the lifting apparatus.
+It would have been considered obvious to one of ordinary skill in the art, prior to the effective filing date of the invention, to have modified the apparatus as disclosed above with the first mechanical lift ratio and the second mechanical lift ratio as taught by Wood to achieve overall balance of the lift.

 Response to Arguments

-Applicant’s arguments with respect to claims 15 - 17 have been considered but are moot in view of new grounds of rejection.
+Applicant’s arguments with respect to claim(s) 1, 2, 4 - 8, 10 - 17, and 34 - 36 have been considered but are moot in view of new grounds of rejection.

 Conclusion